AzethMeron/hwdg/README.md

 }
 ```

 Dijkstra and Bellman-Ford algorithms are conducted within constructors of objects, which is bad practice but it's the way I've taken.
-However in your code you should use functions DijkstraResults() and BellmanFordResults() which returns DijkstraPathtable or BellmanPathtable.
+However in your code you should use functions DijkstraResults() and BellmanFordResults() which returns DijkstraTable or BellmanTable
 ```c++
 #include <iostream>
 #include "hwdg.hpp"